dncliss/pytorch_builder/ci_cpu/README.md

 An example is: osuosl/ubuntu-ppc64le-cuda:10.2-cudnn7 <br>
 The docker image name indicates the cuda and cudnn versions used.

-The CI configuration clones this directory and executes the ./ci_cpu/build_nimbix.sh with some arguments to execute the build and test inside the docker container.
-Most other script files here were cloned from the avmgithub/pytorch_builder tree but are no longer used.
+The CI configuration clones this directory and executes the ./ci_cpu/build_pytorch_cpu.sh with some arguments to execute the build and test inside the docker container.
+Other script files here were cloned from the avmgithub/pytorch_builder tree but are no longer used as a normal part of the CI; these are moved to the archive subdirectory.

 See the osu_config_example.sh as an example of what is executed from the CI Jenkins configuration screen.